microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/mchp_private/readme.md

 # dsPIC33A Application Demos File Generation

 # Description
-This README describes how to generate the required CryptoV4 API and wrapper files and install the required Crypto Accelerator Module (CAM) library files.
+This README describes how to generate the required Commmon Crypto API and wrapper files and install the required Crypto Accelerator Module (CAM) library files.

 ## Generating the CryptoV4 wrapper files
 To generate the files for the CryptoV4 module's source code, the following must be installed: